samanthakirby/LVPlaywright/README.md

 ## How to run
 1. Download project
-2. In your command line: NPM install
+2. In your command line: npm install
 3. In your command line: npx playwright test or npx playwright test --ui

 ## Used in project